tuwilof/esplanade/README.md

 [![Build Status](https://travis-ci.org/funbox/esplanade.svg?branch=master)](https://travis-ci.org/funbox/esplanade)

-This gem will help you validation your API in strict accordance to the documentation in [API Blueprint](https://apiblueprint.org/) format.
+This gem will help you validation and sinhronize your API in strict accordance to the documentation in [API Blueprint](https://apiblueprint.org/) format.
-To do this, when you run your application, it automatically searches for the corresponding json-schemas in the documentation and then validates requests and responses with them.
+To do this it automatically searches received requestes and responses in the documentation and run validates json-schemas.

 ## Installation